Skip to main content

 Solutions

-Task 1: Verifying DNS resolution before change
+Task 1 Solution: Verifying DNS resolution before making changes

 Verifying from testing-windows

-1. Switch to the VM testing-windows and login.
+1. Switch to the VM testing-windows and log in.

 CODE